AmeNetwork/Model-Smart-Contract-Protocol/README.md

 ```

-### Non-component contract connector
+### Integrate smart contracts through Custom Connector

-In addition to using Component components, developers can customize Connector functions to adapt to different contracts.
+Developers can customize Connector functions to adapt to different contracts.
 Please refer to the following steps:

 **1. Depoly Your Contract**.
 Deploy your custom contract.
-Here is a [NonComponentContract.sol](./component/NonComponentContract.sol) as example that you can deploy directly.
+Here is a [CustomConnectorContract.sol](./contracts/CustomConnectorContract.sol) as example that you can deploy directly.

 **2. Implement the Connector**.